 If PureVPN has issued and has Terms of Service that explicitly state that they do not collect and store the services of users of the service in log files, it has an obligation even if it collects to keep this information private.

-For anonymity at tour
+For anonymity while browsing

 For communication with friends and family abroad